 Mexico’s San Miguel de Allende is a beautiful Colonial city north of the capital.
 It’s a fascinating place and a magnet for many travelers and expats, as we saw when we were driving in Mexico.
 Better yet, it’s only a three-hour drive northwest of Mexico City.

 One Saturday morning, I went out for a walk there.
 I slipped out of my Posada onto the quiet street, and in the beautiful morning light began wandering about.
 My purpose was to find out why so many people rave about this colonial hill town that’s

-I soon realized that San Miguel de Allende is one of those proverbial sleepy little Mexican towns, and it hadn’t quite come awake yet.
+I soon saw that San Miguel de Allende is one of those proverbial sleepy little Mexican towns.
+Quickly I realized that it hadn’t quite come awake yet.
 There was no one on any street except one restaurant owner out sweeping his entrance.

-I love little town squares no matter where they are in the world, and as I roamed about San Miguel’s the changing morning light began its dance on the multi-colored walls of buildings all around me, and I slowly began to be seduced by it.
+Undeniably, I love little town squares no matter where they are in the world.
+Additionally, I love the color of these little towns.
+Naturally, as I roamed about the changing morning light began its dance on the multi-colored walls of buildings.
+I watched it all around me, and slowly began to be seduced by it.
 (Click Photo)